 Since its inception, the technology industry has faced an inherent gender diversity issue.
 Long considered a male-dominated world, over the past decades, we’ve seen a strong pivot towards female leaders rising up to the challenge of making their mark in the tech industry.

 Grab is no different.
-We’re constantly pushing the envelope of ensuring all Grabbers are treated as equals, regardless of race, age, gender, sexual orientation etc.
+We’re constantly pushing the envelope of ensuring all Grabbers are treated as equals, regardless of race, age, gender, sexual orientation etc. Females equate to 40% of our workforce, and a significant number of our country leaders are women.

 To find out how we’re constantly improving on our Safe & Respectful Workplace (SRW) policies, we spoke with Natasha Wahap, our Head of Engagement and Inclusion.